15 Content Research Tools That Can Help Improve Your Results

 Taking the time to think about your content, I mean really think, may seem like a luxury.
 But if you want content that resonates with your target audience and rises to the top of search engine results, you must carefully plan and research each topic.

-But, this doesn’t mean you’re doomed to spend hours searching and bookmarking.
-There are a ton of content research tools that help make the job easier and I have captured a few of my favorites below to help get you started.
+This doesn’t mean you’re doomed to spend hours searching and bookmarking.
+There are tons of content research tools that make the job easier and I’ve captured a few of my favorites below to help get you started.

 Content Research Tools

 These tools are organized into the research tasks they support, but many of them are useful for other types of projects as well.
-For instance, SEO experts use some of the keyword research tools to monitor their websites and spy on the competition.
+For instance, SEO experts use some of these tools to monitor their websites and spy on the competition.
 If you’re curious, take a few extra minutes to explore each tool’s extended capabilities.

 Each of these tools works differently and some require a subscription.
 While a subscription may eventually make sense, you can typically run at least a few searches for free and sometimes that’s all you need.